 Clay masks and charcoal masks are suitable for oily skin to combination skin or shiny T-zones.
 This is because both clay and charcoal absorb excess oil from the skin’s surface.
 Charcoal also has the unique ability to gently draw out dirt from congested pores.
 A well formulated mask will leave the skin shine-free, but not dry or tight.
 Our Skin Balancing Mask is a classic clay mask that helps to absorb excess oil and decongest pores and our Pore Clarifying Charcoal Mask is a premium charcoal-gel mask that balances the skin and works like a magnet to attract dirt from pores.

 A sleep mask is usually a hydrating mask that you leave on overnight to provide your skin with extra nourishment.
 Leaving the mask on for a longer time gives the ingredients more time to work.
 Sleep masks often have a lighter texture so they won’t make your pillowcase greasy.
 Use them as the last step in your evening routine and, depending on how dry your skin is, they could be used instead of a night moisturiser.
 Our Skin Recovery Mask has a soft-cream texture formulated with nourishing oils and is suitable for rosacea-prone skin.
-The Rehydrating Moisture Mask has a richer texture and provides intense hydration.
-Both masks are perfect to use as a sleep mask for normal to dry skin types.
 The Super Hydrate Overnight Mask, is our latest (leave-on) mask developed in collaboration with Skincity.com.
-All three masks can be left on overnight for ultimate hydration or can be rinsed off as a quick pampering treatment.
+All two masks can be left on overnight for ultimate hydration or can be rinsed off as a quick pampering treatment.

 Brightening masks are ideal for those with dull and dry skin or anyone suffering from discolouration and uneven skin tone.
 A good mask in this category should contain powerful brightening ingredients like arbutin, vitamin C, bearberry extract and niacinamide.
 These ingredients improve uneven skin tone and leave your skin glowing.
 The Radiance Renewal Mask is a sleep mask that contains a blend of brightening ingredients that will leave your skin plump, radiant and smooth.